Stunting (low height for age, also referred to as chronic malnutrition), is of a particular concern for Eastern and Southern Africa.

 There are many factors contributing to malnutrition.
 One of the most significant is the low rate of exclusive breastfeeding from birth to six months of a child’s life.

-In ESA, less than half of infants are being exclusively breastfed in that crucial period of first six months.
+In ESA, just over half of infants are being exclusively breastfed in that crucial period of first six months.

 More on nutrition